caleb531/imessage-conversation-analyzer/README.md

 type of Python project that can run on macOS.
 All of the built-in analyzers themselves (under the `ica/analyzers` directory) actually use this API.

+Here's a complete example that shows how to retrieve the transcript of an entire iMessage conversation with one other person.

 ```python
 # get_my_transcript.py